KiRinHong/miMediation/README.md

 vignette("miMediation", package = "miMediation")
 ```

-Otherwise, it will not build vignette by default if you install the package from github because they’re time consuming and may require additional packages (here, require `prettydoc` R package, install it before building vigentte).
+Otherwise, it will not build vignette by default if you install the package from github because they are time consuming and may require additional packages (here, require `prettydoc` R package, install it before building vignette).
 You can force building (take ~7 mins) with:

 ``` r
 devtools::install_github("KiRinHong/miMediation", build_vignettes = TRUE)
 ```
-Then, the vignette would be availabe from within R.
+Then, the vignette would be available from within R.

 ## Getting help

 Please use the [issue tracker](https://github.com/KiRinHong/miMediation/issues) to post any bugs, suggestions, or the installation problem.

+## Version

+- 0.1 (06/12/2023): Version for publication
+- 0.2 (12/27/2023): Improve and refine the Smith's permutation method
+- 0.3 (03/25/2024): Address scenarios where the mediator matrix is rank-deficient in certain subcompositions

 ## License